Hello, who’s speaking? Human or artificial languages

 Barbara Plank

-Barbara Plank is Professor and co-director of the Center for Information and Language Processing at LMU Munich.
+Barbara Plank is Professor and Co-director of the Center for Information and Language Processing (CIS) at LMU Munich.
 She holds the Chair for AI and Computational Linguistics at LMU Munich and is an affiliated Professor at the Computer Science department at the IT University of Copenhagen.
-Her MaiNLP research lab (Munich AI and NLP lab, pronounced “my NLP”) focuses on robust machine learning for Natural Language Processing with an emphasis on human-inspired and data-centric approaches.
+Her Munich AI and NLP lab (MaiNLP, pronounced “my NLP”) focuses on robust machine learning for Natural Language Processing with an emphasis on human-inspired and data-centric approaches.
 Her research has been funded by distinguished grants, including an Amazon Research Award (2018), the Danish Research Council (Sapere Aude Research Leader Grant, 2020-2024), and the European Research Council (ERC Consolidator Grant, 2022-2027).
-Barbara is a Scholar of ELLIS (the European Laboratory for Learning and Intelligent Systems) and regularly serves on international committees, including the Association for Computational Linguistics (ACL), the European Chapter of the ACL, and the Northern European Association for Language Technology (NEALT).
+Barbara is a Fellow of ELLIS (the European Laboratory for Learning and Intelligent Systems) and regularly serves on international committees.
+Currently, she is Vice President Elect of the Association for Computational Linguistics (ACL).

 Marco Turchi